 Hon'ble NGT in OA No 199 of 2014 (Almitra H. Patel Vs Union of India) on 5th February, 2015 directed that "The Central Pollution Control Board shall submit its independent comment in relation to formulation of a national policy with regard to collection and disposal of a municipal solid waste as a National policy to be adopted.
-Let the CPCB also submit such proposal within two weeks from today and put it on their web sites so that other State Board and State Government shall also have advantage of that report and take the same into consideration while submitting status reports / suggestion in accordance with this order"
+Let the CPCB also submit such proposal within two weeks from today and put it on their web sites so that other State Board and State Government shall also have advantage of that report and take the same into consideration while submitting status reports / suggestion in accordance with this order".
+The Hon'ble NGT also directed CPCB on 25.05.2016 to submit comments on Action Plan prepared for Bhatinda Solid Waste Management Plan.

-3.0 GENERATION.
-COMPOSITION AND MANAGEMENT OF MSW
+3.0 GENERATION, COMPOSITION AND MANAGEMENT OF MSW

 3.1 It has been observed that municipalities do not keep/maintain regular data on waste generation and its composition.
-Only few references of National Environmental Engineering Research Institute (NEERI) on selected towns

-[CPCB's study on 59 cities (2008-09)] and other institutes are available.
-Presently, no systematic and authentic data on MSW generation at National Level and subsequently at State, District and at city / town level is available.
+Only few references of National Environmental Engineering Research Institute (NEERI) on selected towns [CPCB's study on 59 cities (2008-09)] and other institutes are available.
+Presently,no systematic and authentic data on MSW generation at National Level and subsequently at State, District and at city / town level is available.
 It is to state that quantification of MSW and assessing its composition is a systematic study with laid down procedures as prescribed in the Manual of CPHEEO, MoUD, 2000.

-Based on the information collected by CPCB from time-to-time, the reported/estimated waste generation in the country is 1,43,449 tons/day and out of which 32,871 tons/day is reported to be processed.
+Based on the information collected by CPCB from time-to-time, the reported/estimated waste generation in the country is 1,41,064 tons/day and out of which, 127531 tons/day (90%) is collected and 34,752 tons/day (27%) processed.
 The state-wise waste generation is given in Annexure - I.

 - 3.2 The characterization of MSW is an important aspect as the composition will determine the applicability of waste processing technology.
 On an average, garbage is composed of 40-45% of organic fraction and 20-30% inert fraction, rest being plastics, paper, rags and other components.
 The calorific value of garbage will help to identify the treatment technologies like Waste-to-Energy and other thermal processes. - 3.3 Status of MSW Management varies from city-to-city.
 However, overall status is based on approach / strategy adopted by the local bodies.
-The general observations as applicable throughout the country are summarized as under; - Segregation of MSW at source level particularly at individual resident level is not practiced.
-If such segregation occurs, it is in restricted words / locality. - ii.
-Bio-medical, slaughter house and other wastes get mixed with MSW at dust bins and finally at landfill sites. - iii.
-Door-to-door collection of waste is not practiced at city/town level.
-In cities/towns, organized and privately managed societies have segregated waste collection system but, after collection the waste is mixed in nearby community bins.
+The general observations as applicable throughout the country are summarized as under; - i.
+Segregation of MSW at source or at household level is not practiced.
+Partial waste segregation practice observed in a few cities/towns where public are provided with infrastructure facilities and created awareness by the civic bodies. - ii.
+Bio-medical, slaughter house and other wastes get mixed with MSW at dust bins and finally reach landfill sites.